yang-hub/nebula-docs/docs-2.0-en/gql-guide/ddl/graph-type/create.md

 ### `<edge type name>`

-The name of a edge type in the graph type to be created.
+The name of an edge type in the graph type to be created.

 ### `<primary key name>`

-The primary key property name, which must exist in property name list, see `<node type property type set definition>` for details.
+The name of the property that functions as the primary key.
+The property must be defined in `<node type property type set definition>`.

-### <label name>
+### `<label name>`

-Single label name of the node type or edge type in the graph type.
-If a node type or edge type has more than one label, please refer to `<label set specification>`.
+The name of a single label of the node type or edge type in the graph type.
+To define multiple labels, refer to `<label set specification>`.

-### <label set specification>
+### `<label set specification>`

-Multiple label names of the node type or edge type in the graph type, seprated by `&`.
-For example, `Label1 & Label2`.
+The names of multiple labels of the node type or edge type in the graph type.
+Multiple names are separated with ampersand (`&`).
+For example, `Label1&Label2`.

-### <property name>
+### `<property name>`

-The name of a property in node type or edge type.
+The name of a property of a node type or edge type in the graph type.

-### <property value type>
+### `<property value type>`

-The type of a property in node type or edge type, e.g. BOOL, INT, STRING etc. For details property value type, please refer to DataType doc.
+The value type of a property of a node type or edge type in the graph type.
+For details, refer to DataType doc.

-### <source node type name>
+### `<source node type name>`

-The type name of the source node in edge type, which must exist in the node type list.
+The name of the source node type of the edge type.
+The source node type must be one of the node types defined in the graph type.

-### <destination node type name>
+### `<destination node type name>`

-The type name of the destination node in edge type, which must exist in the node type list.
+The name of the destination node type of the edge type.
+The destination node type must be one of the node types defined in the graph type.

 ## Examples